 Planting cabbage in containers is an option, but these can grow to be rather large plants.
 Be sure you prepare for a container that can support the size of your cabbage foliage and a decently-large taproot.
-7 to 10 gallon grow bags are great to grow cabbage in.
+5 to 10 gallon grow bags are great to grow cabbage in.
 We recommend Root Pouch grow bags if you go that route.
 You can also plant cabbage in raised beds, allowing enough space for them to grow.
 20-24 inches apart is ideal in most cases.

 If you’re going to plant cabbage in the ground, keep your rows 24-36 inches apart, with 20-24 inches between your cabbage plants.
 If desired, and your climate is good, you can stagger your cabbage planting, starting a new batch every week or two.
 Make sure you have enough time for everything to be ready to harvest before the warm weather comes!